 A condition called “prediabetes” is used for people whose blood glucose levels are higher than the reference levels but still not high enough to be classified as diabetes.
 Prediabetes, however, is an underestimated problem because people who have it are at high risk for developing insulin-independent diabetes (type 2).

 Prediabetes and diabetes in seniors are associated with an unhealthy lifestyle.
 The chance of getting these conditions rises if the person is overweight, inactive, or has a family history of diabetes.
 Since the risk of diabetes steadily increases with age, seniors are more vulnerable to developing the disease.

 What Are the Risk Factors for Developing Diabetes?

 People are more prone to develop type 2 diabetes if they:

-- Are over 45 years old and have one of the following – high blood pressure, obesity, or one or more family members with diabetes;
+- Are over 45 years old and have one of the following – hypertension, obesity or family members with diabetes

 Can Diabetes in the Elderly Be Prevented?

 Fortunately, there are ways to lower the risk of developing diabetes.
 Although there are certain factors that cannot be changed, such as genes, age, or past behaviors.
 Healthy eating, losing unnecessary weight, and being physically active are game changers.
 Doctors are essential for setting up plans for proper nutrition and regular exercise, as well as providing help for quitting smoking.
 However, most importantly, it is necessary to regularly check blood glucose levels.

 What Are the Signs and Symptoms of Diabetes?